holochain/lair-client-js/docs/API.md

 ## `new IncomingRequest( header, struct, client )`
-A read-only object for inspecing requests and sending a reply.
+A read-only object for inspecting requests and sending a reply.

 #### Read-only values